George Soros Blasts ‘Con Artist’ Trump, Calls Members Of Cabinet ‘Incompetent Extremists’

 According to a source, Mr. Trump has spoken to his advisers over how many generals would be too many in his government.
 The insider alleged that the 70-year-old politician wanted to tap as many as five of them to occupy the highest rungs in the White House.

-It is an open secret that the president-elect holds military leaders in high esteem.
+It is an open secret that the President-elect holds military leaders in high esteem.
 A confidant of the future president said he is “way too impressed in the generals,” an allure that stems from the fact that he attended a military academy but never joined the army.
 According to the source, Trump received draft deferments during the Vietnam War.

 “The more you have on your shoulder and the more laurels that you have on your visor, the more impressed he is.”